fabacab/awesome-cybersecurity-blueteam/README.md

 ## Security monitoring

+- [Crossfeed](https://docs.crossfeed.cyber.dhs.gov/) - Continuously enumerates and monitors an organization’s public-facing attack surface in order to discover assets and flag potential security flaws.
-* [Starbase](https://github.com/JupiterOne/starbase) - Collects assets and relationships from services and systems into an intuitive graph view to offer graph-based security analysis for everyone.
+- [Starbase](https://github.com/JupiterOne/starbase) - Collects assets and relationships from services and systems into an intuitive graph view to offer graph-based security analysis for everyone.

 ### Endpoint Detection and Response (EDR)